CamHenlin/roguish/README.md

 - **libs** contains library files depended on by the system.
 For example, EaselJS.
 - **maps** default map files.
 - **mechanics** these are the files that control the core functionality of the entire system.
+- **rules** these are files that contain single functions to be easily read and modified by users if so desired.
 - **simpleobjects** simpleobjects differ from normal objects in that they are a simple tile layer items with no options.
 Allows for keeping track of objects that maybe don't need to be updated as quickly.
 For example, tiles that have disappearing footprints. *Tiled* "tiles" with no attributes on *active* tile layer.
 - **plugins** contains user plugins - we need to build documentation on how such a plugin might attach itself to the main game loop.
 This is probably our most important feature.
 - **tests** unit tests.